silvacms/documentation/source/buildout.rst

 You can install Silva using Paster if you want to take it for a quick test drive.
-If you want to set up a production or development environment we recommend to do a SVN check out of the buildout located in the Infrae SVN.
-This will let you upgrade your Silva instance more easily after.
+If you want to set up a production or development environment we recommend you do a SVN check out of the buildout located in the Infrae SVN.
+This will let you upgrade your Silva instance more easily at a later date.

 Installing Paster
 `````````````````